AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 :Exercise 2.5:
- - make a script/function that produces an array of random numbers, make sure that numbers are unique
+ - make a script/function that produces an array of random numbers, make sure that numbers are unique.
+Print the array nicely using ``printf`` for formating.

    - one version should use BASH functionality only (Tip: ``$RANDOM``)
    - the other one can use ``shuf``